patrickeala/lanenet-postprocess/README.md

 3. **Cluster Pixel Embedding Features:** Utilize the DBSCAN algorithm to group pixels with similar embedding features into clusters.
 DBSCAN identifies dense regions of data points and discards noise points.

 4. **Normalization of Sample Features:** Normalize the embedding feature vectors within each cluster.
-Apply normalization techniques such as z-score or min-max scaling to ensure fair feature comparison.

-5. **Calculating Mean and Standard Deviation:** Calculate the mean and standard deviation of normalized embedding feature vectors within each cluster.
-The mean represents a characteristic feature profile, while the standard deviation indicates variability.
+This ensures that all dimensions of the feature space contribute equally to the clustering process, regardless of their original scales.

 ## Optimization and Potential Improvements

 - **Thresholding:** Experiment with binary output thresholding to balance precision and recall in lane detection.